 The first knitting machine was invented in 1589 by Englishman William Lee, known as the stocking frame, a mechanical knitting device used in the textile industry.
 It was the first machine ever created to replicate the movement of handheld knitting.

 While knitting machines are practical for speed and creating stitches with little effort, learning how to manage your device correctly and understand its functionalities may take some time.

 That said, all you need is a little practice and patience.
 Fortunately, tons of online tutorials and fellow crafters provide loads of information to help you through your journey!

 How much faster is it to work with a knitting machine?

-The average time would be 10-20 times quicker than you would with traditional knitting.
+The average time would be 10-20 times quicker than traditional knitting.
 This does, of course, also depend on your machine, yarn weight, and the size of your project.
-But there is no doubt that you’ll be saving a significant amount of time with a machine.
+But there’s no doubt that you’ll be saving a significant amount of time with a machine.

 Are flat bed knitting machines better than circular knitting machines?

 They’re different in the sense that they are best for different purposes.